James Scott Memorial Fountain

 The James Scott Memorial Fountain is a monument located in Belle Isle Park, in Detroit, Michigan.
 Designed by architect Cass Gilbert and sculptor Herbert Adams, the fountain was completed in 1925 at a cost of $500,000.
 The lower bowl has a diameter of 510 ft and the central spray reaches 125 ft.
-The fountain honors the controversial James Scott, who left $200,000 to the City of Detroit for a fountain in tribute to himself.
+The fountain honors the controversial James Scott, who left $200,000 to the City of Detroit for a fountain in tribute to the people of Detroit.

 History

 Scott was left a sizable fortune by his father who invested in Detroit real estate.
-According to contemporaries, Scott gambled and told off-color stories.
+According to contemporaries, Scott funded gambling parlors and was known as inveterare storyteller.
 He was described by twentieth-century author W. Hawkins Ferry as a "vindictive, scurrilous misanthrope" who attempted to intimidate his business competitors and when this was unsuccessful, he filed suit.
-Perhaps for these reasons, Scott died in 1910 with no heirs or colleagues and he bequeathed his estate to the City of Detroit with the condition that the fountain include a life-sized bronze statue of him.
+Perhaps for these reasons, Scott died in 1910 with a handful of cousins who sought to cash in on the estate, but to no avail.
+Jim bequeathed his estate to the City of Detroit with the condition that the fountain include a life-sized bronze statue of him.
 Some accounts state that the will required that the statue be at the fountain's pinnacle.

 Several community and religious leaders—including Bishop Charles D. Williams—spoke against accepting the bequest, saying that a person with Scott's reputation should not be immortalized in the city.
 Mayor Philip Breitmeyer and City Council President David Heineman urged accepting the gift, saying that the city shouldn't insult any of its citizens by refusing such a generous offer.

 While the debate raged, Scott's fortune continued to grow, topping $1 million by the time construction commenced.

+On August 30, 1979, architect Jan Popiel, recently graduated from the University of Detroit, was shot in his car while sitting at the fountain.
+The car, which was in gear, rolled into the fountain and Popiel drowned.
+His murder remains unsolved.

 Since 2018, the Detroit Grand Prix INDYCAR race has used the Fountain as its podium backdrop.
 Drivers are known to dip into the fountain after a race win.